For-Hives/ForVoyez/README.md

 ## Support

 If you encounter any issues, have questions, or need assistance, please don't hesitate to reach out to our support team at [support@forvoyez.com](mailto:support@forvoyez.com) or visit our [contact page](https://forvoyez.com/contact).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to ForVoyez, please read our [Contributing Guidelines](CONTRIBUTING.md) and submit a pull request.

 ---